Start your residency

 How to become an ECVD Resident

-Any veterinarian wishing to undertake a residency training programme must:
+Any veterinarian wishing to undertake a residency training program must:

 - Have a satisfactory moral and ethical standing in the profession and the community.

-All residency programmes must be approved by the ECVD Education Committee and are subject to current College guidelines.
+All residency programs must be approved by the ECVD Education Committee and are subject to current College guidelines.

-Two types of Residency are available: Standard (formalised) residencies, which are usually associated with an academic institution or ECVD Diplomate in practice, and alternate route residencies, wherein the resident arranges his training within specified guidelines.
+Two types of residency programs are available: Formalised (standard) residencies, which are usually associated with an academic institution or an ECVD Diplomate in practice, and Alternate route residencies, wherein the resident arranges his training within specified guidelines.

-Fill in the form linked below, select your location(s) and mentors will contact you as soon as a residency position is available for you!
+Fill in the form below, select your location(s) and mentors will contact you as soon as a residency position is available.